top of page

 ADVISORY COMMITTEE

-The Indigenous Education Advisory Committee (IEAC) is comprised of district staff and student representatives.
+The Indigenous Education Advisory Committee (IEAC) is comprised of district staff, students, parent and Elder representatives.
 The IEAC provides relevant information to gather input, collaborate on co-designing and co-implementation of solutions and decisions.

 Modern Laptop